Is a 1000R curve on a 34-inch ultrawide too aggressive? Immersion vs distortion

 1000R is the immersive gaming curve.
 If your primary use case is single-player games, sim racing, or watching movies, you'll love it.
 If you split your time evenly between gaming and productivity (code, spreadsheets, Figma), step down to 1500R or 1800R.
 The distortion on UI elements isn't something you just get used to; your brain keeps noticing it.

-More Gaming scenarios
+More Display Curve scenarios

 Frequently asked questions